Los Angeles Almanac Logo

 Poverty

-The poverty rate for Blacks in Los Angeles County was 2.1 times higher than for Whites.
-Hispanics suffered a poverty rate 1.7 times higher than for Whites.
+The poverty rate for Blacks in Los Angeles County was more than double that of Whites.
+Although Hispanics did a little better, their poverty rate was still 1.6 times higher than for Whites.

 Los Angeles Almanac Graphic